Top 11 Logistics ERP Software Solutions for Businesses in 2026

 From “Copilot” to Agentic ERP: Systems that act, not just advise

-ERP for logistics companies is shifting from analytics/assistants to agentic AI that can execute end to end including resolving exceptions, proposing and trigger re-plans, and generating compliant documentation, with humans setting guardrails and approvals.
+ERP for logistics companies is shifting from analytics/assistants to agentic AI that can execute end-to-end, including resolving exceptions, proposing and triggering re-plans, and generating compliant documentation, with humans setting guardrails and approvals.
 This is showing up both as a broad ERP trend and as supply-chain-specific orchestration agents spanning functions.

 Data Architecture Readiness: master data + event data + unstructured signals

 Agentic AI is replacing analytics and assistants in logistics ERP software.
 This AI can perform end-to-end tasks, such as resolving exceptions, suggesting and initiating re-plans, and producing compliant documentation, with human guardrails and approvals.
-This is manifesting as supply chain ERP systems orchestration that span functions as well as a general ERP trend.
+This is manifesting as supply chain ERP systems orchestration that spans functions, as well as a general ERP trend.

 Composable Logistics ERP